-If the first payee listed on an account gives you a Form W-8 (certificate of foreign status) or a similar statement signed under penalties of perjury, backup withholding applies unless:
+If the first payee listed on an account gives you a Form W-8 or a similar statement signed under penalties of perjury, backup withholding applies unless:

 - 1. Every joint payee provides the statement regarding foreign status or - 2.
 Any one of the joint payees who has not established foreign status gives you a TIN.